naranarethiya/whatsapp-web-interaction-suite/README.md

 **Note:** Both APIs work simultaneously - existing code will continue to work without changes.

-## Testing with Extension Popup

-The extension popup now includes a testing interface with both API modes:

-1. **Click the extension icon** in your browser toolbar
-2. **Select API Mode**: Choose between "Promise-based API (Modern)" or "Legacy API (Event-based)"
-3. **Enter mobile number** (with country code, e.g., 918879331633)
-4. **Enter your message**
-5. **Click Send** to test the selected API mode

-The popup will show real-time status updates and log responses to the browser console for debugging.

 ### Notes
 - This extension sends messages via WhatsApp Web, so ensure that WhatsApp Web is open in one of your browser tabs.
 - Please note that this extension has not been tested for bulk messaging and may not be suitable for such use cases.